 Woe to you, scribes and Pharisees, hypocrites!
 You pay a tenth of mint, dill and cumin, yet you have neglected the more important matters of the law–justice, mercy, and faith.
 These things you should have done without neglecting the others.
-(Matthew 23:23, HCSB)
+(Matthew 23:23)

 A friendly exchange over the weekend addressed whether abortion is “the human rights issue of our day.”
 It will be obvious to most that I believe abortion to be a human rights issue.
 My challenge concerned the use of the word the.
 Can we rightly hold the position that abortion is the human rights issue of our day?
 I contend abortion is an incredible injustice carried out not only in the United States, but worldwide.
 But I am not persuaded it is any greater moral evil than human trafficking, slavery in its various forms, governmental “disappearing” of those who resist injustice, or other types of oppression.

-Worse, the dearth of a justice framework has allowed some to reduce biblical justice issues as “social justice” or “economic justice” to mere politics.
-Both fit within the Bible’s call for justice, but neither sociology nor economy completely wrap their arms around biblical justice.
+Worse, the dearth of a biblical justice framework has allowed some to push “social justice” or “economic justice” into the realm of mere politics, like we are debating the speed limit on a given stretch of road.
+Social and economic concerns fit within the Bible’s call for justice, but neither sociology nor economics completely wrap their arms around biblical justice.

 Calls to help the poor and disadvantaged are sometimes derided as left-wing distractions from the church’s primary role of evangelism.
-However, even a cursory search of scriptures reveals more than 130 uses of justice.
+However, scripture reveals more than 130 uses of justice.
 It is used of God’s character, as a basis for asking for His intervention, as commands to His children, as expectations and examples.
 Justice is used in the context of helping the poor, taking care of business affairs, how orphans are treated, and judgments “in the gate,” ie, legal decisions.
 Consider this sampling:

 Psalm 106:3-“Blessed are they who observe justice, who do righteousness at all times.”